 - Expand the supply of affordable rental housing for very low-income and extremely low-income households.
-When possible, emphasize projects that assist families, seniors, and persons with disabilities. - Preserve and improve the long-term life of existing affordable rental and owner-occupied housing stock. - Expand homeownership opportunities for low-income homebuyers in areas of the state where median home prices are beyond the reach of low-income households. - Ensure that all households in the state have adequate access to fair housing resources.
+When possible, emphasize projects that assist families, seniors, and persons with disabilities. - Preserve and improve the long-term life of existing affordable rental housing stock.

+• Preserve and improve the long-term life of existing affordable owner occupied housing stock.
+Ensure that all households in the state have adequate access to fair housing resources.

-HOMELESS PRIORITIES
+HOMELESS PREVENTION PRIORITIES

-- Encourage a range of services to help people move from homelessness to permanent housing and maintain independent living. - Increase the number of transitional and permanent supportive housing units for the homeless and chronically homeless. - Offer services and funding to help prevent people from becoming homeless and breaking the cycle of chronic homelessness.
+- Encourage a range of services to help people move from homelessness to permanent housing and maintain independent living. - Increase the number of transitional and permanent supportive housing units for those experiencing homelessness and those who are chronically homeless. - Offer services and funding to help prevent people from becoming homeless and breaking the cycle of chronic homelessness.